On existential definitions of C.E. subsets of rings of functions of characteristic 0: Defining Valuation Rings over Function Fields of Characteristic 0

-In this section we give an existential definition of valuation rings for function fields of characteristic 0 over some classes of fields of constants including all number fields. \begin{proposition} Let $k$ be any field of characteristic 0 such that the following form:
+In this section we give an existential definition of valuation rings for function fields of characteristic 0 over some classes of fields of constants including all number fields.
+More specifically, we will assume the constant field $k$ to be a field algebraic over $\Q$ with an embedding into a finite extension $M$ of $\Q_p$ for some odd rational prime $p$ or into $\R$ (making $k$ formally real).
+Note that number fields satisfy these assumptions on $k$.

+The method we use below is extendible to a much larger class of fields of characteristic 0 and to higher transcendence degree fields of positive characteristic.
+We intend to describe these extensions in future papers. \\

+We now state the two main theorems of the section. \begin{theorem} Let $k$ be a field algebraic over $\Q$, and such that $k$ has an embedding into a field $M$, a finite extension of $\Q_p$ for some odd prime $p$.
+Let $K$ be a function field over $k$, and let $\uu$ be a prime of $K$.
+Then the set $\{f \in K: \ord_{\uu} f \geq 0\}$ is Diophantine over $K$. \end{theorem}

+\begin{theorem} Let $k$ be a field algebraic over $\Q$, and such that $k$ has an embedding into $\R$.
+Let $K$ be a function field over $k$, and let $\uu$ be a prime of $K$ such that its residue field is embeddable into $\R$.
+(For example, $\uu$ can be a prime of odd degree.)
+Then the set $\{f \in K: \ord_{\uu} f \geq 0\}$ is Diophantine over $K$. \end{theorem}